devonfw-tutorials/tutorial-compiler/documentation/Functions.md

    * (Optional) Directory where the command will be executed, if not in current directory (relative to workspace){"dir": string}
    * (Optional) Synchronous or asynchronous process.
 Default is synchronous. {"asynchronous": boolean}
    * (Optional) Array of arguments {"args": string[]}
+   * (Optional) Assert inormation.
+Only needed if a server has been started to check if the server was started properly{"port": number , "startupTime", "path": ""}

 #### example